 By following a few basic steps, within 12 months, she had a very good credit score.
 Within 18 months, she had an excellent credit score and qualified for a rewards credit card with a $25,000 credit limit.

-- How Margarita (and you) can open a secured credit card
+How to open a secured credit card

-So – the bank has a guarantee that they won’t lose money.
-And you have the opportunity to prove that you will use your credit wisely.
+So, the bank has a guarantee that they won’t lose money.
+And, you have the opportunity to prove that you will use your credit wisely.

 Given that I was a bank credit risk manager at the time, I knew a bit about credit scoring.
 So, I made sure Margarita followed this strategy:

-She used the card every month, but for a very small amount.
+- She used the card every month, but for a very small amount.
 Her typical monthly bill would be around $10.

-She made sure that she paid the balance in full and on time every month by signing up for automatic payments.
+- She made sure that she paid the balance in full and on time every month by signing up for automatic payments.

-She subscribed to a credit scoring service to watch her score improve over time.
+- She subscribed to a credit scoring service to watch her score improve over time.

-It took about 6 months for Margarita’s score to cross the 600 threshold.
+It took about six months for Margarita’s score to cross the 600 threshold.
 About 18 months after starting, she had a score well above 700.
 At that point, she applied for a rewards credit card.
 It had a great sign-on bonus and a frighteningly high $25,000 credit limit.

-So, it only took a year and a half for someone to go from being a credit nobody to one of the most sought after customers in the country.
+So, it only took a year and a half for someone to go from being a credit nobody to one of the most sought-after customers in the country.
 What was the trick?
 It is actually very simple.

-In order to have a FICO score, you must have activity on your credit report in the last six months.
+In order to have a FICO® Score, you must have activity on your credit report in the last six months.
 If there is no activity on your report in the last six months, you cannot get a score.